 - Tawanda Romo, M.A.Ed.
 (Master of Arts in Education) – Tawanda is the Postpartum Mood and Anxiety Disorder (PMAD) Coordinator and Community Educator at Dignity Health, St. Rose Dominican Hospital in Las Vegas, NV.
 Tawanda is also the Parent Outreach Coordinator at Nevada Maternal Child Health Organization (NVMCH.org) and has helped us compile meaningful, ongoing resources for expecting and new parents.

-- Deborah Donahue, RN, BSN Widely known and loved as “The Traveling Baby Nurse,” Deb has been providing in home postpartum care for over 20 years, in addition to her role as Head Nurse in NICU and Labor & Delivery Units across the country.
+- Deborah Donohue, RN, BSN Widely known and loved as “The Traveling Baby Nurse,” Deb has been providing in home postpartum care for over 20 years, in addition to her role as Head Nurse in NICU and Labor & Delivery Units across the country.
 Deb is also a CPR Instructor and a contributor to WebMD as well published articles in the Washington Post and other publications.
+Deb’s combination of NICU nursing and 20 years of in-home postpartum care means she reviews the curriculum from both the clinical and lived perspective, the gap most credentialing programs never close.
 This combination of clinical, academic and in-home experience makes Deb uniquely qualified to contribute to the Advisory Board.

 - Cathy Ennis, RN – A Registered Nurse since 1985, Cathy’s clinical experience is in Labor and Delivery, Mother/Baby and NICU.
 Cathy is a new parent educator and a postpartum visiting nurse with us at Let Mommy Sleep.
 Cathy gives ongoing feedback from working with families in the field.
 Cathy’s role in postpartum early intervention and breastfeeding success bridges the 6 week healthcare gap that occurs between discharge and the first OB/GYN check-up.